bibleup/docs/docs/src/guide/README.md

 ### NPM:

-In your javascript file, after `npm i`:
+In your javascript file, after `npm install`:

 ``` js
 import BibleUp from 'bibleup/core'